-- attract and retain executives with the leadership skills, attributes, and experience necessary to succeed in an enterprise with Roper's unique strategic focus, capital deployment strategy and broad portfolio diversity; - motivate executives to demonstrate exceptional personal performance and perform consistently at or above the levels that we expect, over the long-term and through a range of economic cycles; - link compensation to the achievement of goals and objectives that we believe best correlate with the creation of long-term shareholder value; and - compensate executives in a manner consistent with private equity opportunities in light of their dual obligations for (i) supervising the operating performance of our diverse set of twenty-seven (27) companies, and (ii) effectively deploying capital to acquire high-quality companies consistent with our strategic focus.
+- attract and retain executives with the leadership skills, attributes, and experience necessary to succeed in an enterprise with Roper's unique strategic focus, capital deployment strategy, and broad portfolio diversity; - motivate executives to demonstrate exceptional performance and perform consistently at or above the levels that we expect, over the long-term and through a range of economic cycles; - link compensation to the achievement of goals and objectives that we believe best correlate with the creation of long-term shareholder value; and - compensate executives in a manner consistent with private equity opportunities in light of their dual obligations for (i) supervising the operating performance of our diverse set of 28 businesses, and (ii) effectively deploying capital to acquire high-quality companies consistent with our strategic focus.

 To achieve these objectives our compensation program combines annual and long-term components, cash and equity, and fixed and variable elements, with a bias toward long-term equity awards tied closely to driving growth and shareholder returns.
-Our executive compensation program rewards our executive officers when they help increase long-term shareholder value, achieve annual business goals, effectively deploy capital and successfully execute other strategic objectives.
+Our executive compensation program rewards our executive officers when they help increase long-term shareholder value, achieve annual business goals, effectively deploy capital, and successfully execute other strategic objectives.

-2022 Financial Performance
+2023 Financial Performance

-In 2022, despite a challenging macro-economic environment we continued to demonstrate the resilience of our operating model and produced another year of strong results.(1)
+In 2023, following the completion of our portfolio transformation we continued to demonstrate the resilience of our operating model and produced another year of strong results.(1)

-- Annual shareholder return of negative 11.6%, compared to negative 18.1% for the S&P 500 - GAAP revenue increased 11% to \$5.37 billion and organic revenue increased 9% - Adjusted EBITDA increased by 12% to \$2.17 billion and adjusted EBITDA margin improved 20 basis points to 40.4% - Adjusted operating cash flow was \$1.56 billion and adjusted free cash flow was \$1.49 billion - We successfully executed our divestiture strategy to reduce the cyclicality and asset intensity of our enterprise by divesting majority control of 16 industrial businesses and divesting our TransCore and Zetec businesses - Our annual dividend increased by 10%, increasing for the 30th consecutive year - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
+- Annual shareholder return of 26.9%, compared to 26.3% for the S&P 500; - GAAP revenue increased 15% to \$6.18 billion and organic revenue increased 8%; - Adjusted EBITDA increased by 16% to \$2.51 billion and adjusted EBITDA margin improved 20 basis points to 40.6%; - Adjusted operating cash flow increased 33% to \$2.07 billion and adjusted free cash flow increased 32% to \$1.96 billion; - We deployed \$2.1 billion of capital toward vertical software acquisitions, highlighted by Syntellis Performance Solutions, which was successfully combined with our Strata Decision Technology business; and - Our annual dividend increased by 10%, increasing for the 31st consecutive year. - (1) This financial information is presented on a continuing operations basis and an adjusted (non-GAAP) basis.
 A reconciliation from non-GAAP financial measures to the most comparable GAAP measure and other related information is available in "Appendix A-Reconciliations".